electricimp/Usb/README.md

 #### on(*eventName, callback*)

 Subscribe a callback function to a specific event.
 There are no events emitted by default as connection and disconnection are handled by the USB.Host.
-You can emit custom events in your driver using the internal `_onEvent` function but ensure to document them.
+You can emit custom events in your driver using the internal `_onEvent` function but be sure to document them.

 | Key | Data Type | Required | Description |
 | --- | --------- | -------- | ----------- |
 | *eventName* | String | Yes | The string name of the event to subscribe to.|
 | *callback* | Function | Yes | Function to be called on event |

 #### off(*eventName*)